INT3NSE07/Stocks/README.md

 7) Portfolio performance can be visualized through a barchart across a range of dates

-The features that have been implemented and tested in the previous iteration are:
+The features that have been implemented and tested in the Assignment 4 are:
 1) Allow a user to create one or more portfolios with shares of one or more stock.
 Once created, shares cannot be added or removed from the portfolio
     - the files used to save and retrieve the portfolios is in a human-readable format (CSV)